Beyond Multiple Choice: Evaluating Steering Vectors for Summarization: Discussion

 \subsection{Future Work}

-The observed trade-off between control efficacy and text quality degradation motivates methods that find an optimal control-quality trade-off.
-Developing a decision mechanism to dynamically adjust the steering strength $\lambda$ could be promising.
-For instance, one could project the incoming activation onto a linear classifier trained on the steering vector training data and only apply the steering vector with the strength needed to shift the activation to the desired side of the decision boundary.
-Such an approach could potentially minimize text quality degradation while maintaining strong control over text properties by applying steering only when necessary and only as much as necessary.
+The observed trade-off between control efficacy and text quality motivates a systematic study comparing different steering methods on free-form generation tasks.
+This would entail comparing difference-of-means vectors~\cite{Contrastive_Activation_Addition_Turner} with~\cite[Task Vectors]{In-Context_learning_tasks_Vectors}, \cite[Function Vectors]{Function_Vectors_in_LLMs_David_Bau} and \cite[MiMiC]{MiMiC_Minimally_Modified_Counterfacturals} to determine which offers the best balance between control and quality preservation, including non-linear alternatives where linear steering proves unreliable~\cite{braun2026understanding_thesis}.

+Furthermore, it would be beneficial to compare steering methods against a broader range of established control methods from trainable decoding mechanisms, to fine-tuning.
+A direct comparison would clarify the specific advantages and disadvantages of each approach, helping practitioners determine whether steering offers a more efficient or effective solution than retraining for their specific use case.

 Another important area for future exploration is the application of steering vectors in multiple-attribute controllable summarization.
 This would involve developing and applying methods to steer multiple text properties simultaneously.
-Such an approach could present new challenges related to vector composition, potential interference between steering directions, and managing cumulative impacts on text quality.
+This approach could present new challenges related to vector composition, possible interference between steering directions, and managing cumulative impacts on text quality.